Content updated May 30, 2018

-As we have reached the inauguration year for the new IRS Form 1095-C submissions, one of the most-asked questions from our clients is: Why is Part II of a 1095-C conflicting with Part III?
+One of the most-asked questions from our clients that offer self-funded coverage is: Why is Part II of a 1095-C conflicting with Part III?

 With this type of policy, the employer assumes the reporting responsibility for Section 6055 of the Internal Revenue Code in addition to the reporting responsibility for Section 6056 (both defined below).
-If an employer offers coverage that is fully funded, Part III does not apply.
+If an employer offers coverage that is fully-insured, Part III does not apply and is not populated on the 1095-C form.

 Two different sections, two different reporting requirements